Eastern Connecticut State University

 Overview

-After an agreement is in place between Eastern and a partnering school or school district, approved high school teachers, under the supervision of an Eastern academic department faculty liaison, deliver Eastern courses at their high school.
-High school teachers delivering these courses must meet the qualifications and requirements set for Eastern Connecticut State University adjunct faculty members.
-Eastern’s Dual Enrollment program provides high school students the opportunity to enroll in exciting and rigorous college courses to earn college credit as well as expand their academic prowess.
+After an agreement is in place between Eastern Connecticut State University (Eastern) and a partnering school or school district, approved high school teachers, under the supervision of an Eastern academic department faculty liaison, deliver Eastern courses at their high school.
+High school teachers delivering these courses must meet the qualifications and requirements set for Eastern adjunct faculty members.
+Eastern Early College provides high school students the opportunity to enroll in exciting and rigorous college courses to earn college credit as well as expand their academic prowess.

 Programming and Partnerships

-This provides students insight into majors they are interested in and the ability to earn credits that can be counted toward the required Liberal Arts Core Curriculum before enrolling at Eastern as a full-time undergraduate student.
+These courses provide high school students with insight into majors they are interested in and the ability to earn credits that can be counted toward the required Liberal Arts core curriculum before enrolling at Eastern as a full-time undergraduate student.

 Student Eligibility